findinpath/kafka-connect-nested-set-jdbc-sink/CONTRIBUTING.md

 ## Install the tools

-The following software is required to work with the Debezium codebase and build it locally:
+The following software is required to work with the JDBC Nested Set Sink Connector codebase and build it locally:

 * [Git 2.2.1](https://git-scm.com) or later
 * [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or [OpenJDK 8](http://openjdk.java.net/projects/jdk8/)